Manuel17410/PDF-AI-Chat-Interactive-Q-A-with-Hugging-Face-LangChain/README.md

 2- Install the necessary dependencies by executing this command: pip install -r requirements.txt

-3- Get an HuggingFace key from HuggingFace and add it to the .env file in the project directory:
+3- Get an HuggingFace key from HuggingFace and add it to the .env_secret file in the project directory:

 HUGGINGFACEHUB_API_TOKEN=